 What can you expect as a pupil in company law?

 Pupils work ‘normal’ office hours (around 9.00 am to 6.00 pm).
 What you do as a pupil varies from set to set, but usually (especially in the first six months) pupils will ‘shadow’ their supervisors (to court and to conferences) and carry out written work set by their supervisors.
 In some sets, pupils undertake low-value claims or attend the company winding-up court in their second six months.

 Types of law practised

-ABRA BOMPAS is a barrister at ONE ESSEX COURT.
-She studied history at University College London (UCL) and was called to the Bar in 2008.
+ROSANNA FOSKETT is a barrister at MAITLAND CHAMBERS.
+She graduated from the University of Cambridge with a degree in classics and was called to the Bar in 2008.